 Without uncertainty, there are persuasive reasons to spend time in your comfort zone.
 However, pushing yourself beyond this restriction can also be alluring.

-Disaadvantages of staying in your comfort zone
+Disadvantages of staying in your comfort zone

 If you stay in a comfort zone for too long, it can make you self-satisfied.
 If you don’t perform activities that somewhat frighten or gainsay you, you miss out on growth opportunities from which u can rise and shine.
 “You never change your life until you step out of your comfort zone; change begins at the end of your comfort zone.”
-You can’t make progress by staying at one place doing nothing.
+You can’t make progress by staying in one place doing nothing.

 No risk, no reward

 “fortune favors the bold”.
-Until you take risks in your life, no matter they are large ones or not but still fortune will hand over the success to you.
+Until you take risks in your life, no matter whether they are large ones or not but still fortune will hand over the success to you.

 Not learning new skills